pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2020-09-07-how-I-ended-up-in-data-science.md

 #### Breaking into data science

 My foray into data science started while I was working on the [large scale](https://youtu.be/FjJ-ifyBlY8) school transformation project with the Haryana government at Avanti Fellows.
 We were working with a team from [J-PAL]() who were measuring the efficacy of Avanti's classroom pedagogy and seeing how they were measuring student learning purely using data got me really hooked into statistics.
-A big advantage of working at an early stage startup is that you have the freedom to create your own role, and Avanti's founding team supported me a lot to start the data science <sup id="a2">[1](#f1)</sup> practise in the company.
+A big advantage of working at an early stage startup is that you have the freedom to create your own role, and Avanti's founding team supported me a lot to start the data science practise in the company.

 #### Learning goes on